DSprtn/GTFO_VR_Plugin/README.md

 	Menu and map UI is controlled by the 'movement', 'crouch' (for re-orienting), 'fire' and 'interact' actions.

-	Using the 'aim' action toggles UI (giving a performance boost and removing jankyness), it doesn't do anything else!
+	Using the 'aim' action toggles UI (gives FPS too!), it doesn't do anything else!

 ####	STEAM_VR DESKTOP